kubernetes/enhancements/keps/sig-node/0009-node-heartbeat.md

 GA:
 - Enabled by default for a release with no complaints.
 - Frequency of NodeStatus defaulted to 5m
-- kubectl describe node showing information from corrsponding Lease object
+- kubectl describe node showing information from corresponding Lease object

 ## Implementation History